-- 1 Insert the installation DVD, mount a DVD on your system and set your working directory to the mounted DVD directory, or download the required files. - 2 To install the Information Console files, type:
+- 1 Insert the installation DVD, mount a DVD on your system and set your working directory to the mounted DVD directory, or download the required files. - 2 To install the Information Console files, type: - sh ./infoconsoleinstall.sh - The script displays a series of prompts.
+Respond to the prompts as described in the following procedures. - 3 The license agreement appears, as shown in Figure 6-1.

-sh ./infoconsoleinstall.sh

-The script displays a series of prompts.
-Respond to the prompts as described in the following procedures.